Why a proposal to require schools to test their drinking water for lead crumbled in Olympia

 Although the measure never got a hearing last year, it appeared to have momentum this year: HB 1860 won unanimous votes in the House education and budget committees.
 And all 98 state representatives voted in support of the bill last month.

 But after public and private schools came out against the measure — partly because they viewed it as an unfunded mandate — lawmakers removed much of the teeth in the original proposal.
-The threshold for when schools had to act on elevated levels of lead got looser, and schools would be exempt from making any fixes unless and until they received money from the state to pay for remediation.
+The threshold for when schools had to act on elevated levels of lead got looser, and schools would not have to adopt any fixes costing above $2,000 per building until they received money from the state to pay for remediation.

-Those changes prompted the Environment Washington Research & Policy Center to withdraw its support of the bill.
+The state estimates that the average cost of reducing lead below acceptable limits has been $3,271 per school building.
+An existing grant program can cover some of those costs.
+Still, changes to the bill prompted the Environment Washington Research & Policy Center to withdraw its support of the bill.

 “Safe drinking water shouldn’t be optional,” said Pam Clough, interim director of the advocacy group, which initially supported HB 1860 but reversed course after lawmakers weakened the proposal.

-Note: Correction: A previous version of this story did not include the amount that schools under HB 1860 would first have to spend on remediation — $2,000 — from local funds before they could access an existing state grant program to cover any additional costs.